 Inundated with meetings, finding it difficult to get any actual work done?
-There is a very quick cure for this.
+There is a rapid cure for this.
 Reduce your meeting times down to 15 minutes.
 This works especially well in remote team meetings or conference calls as the is no traveling between meeting rooms.

-Try it out on meetings that have a single topic, or few participants, it works wonders because it forces people to get directly to the point.
+Try it out on meetings that have a single topic or a few participants; it works wonders because it forces people to get directly to the point.
 Also, ensure you are very clear about the specific goal or deliverable of the meeting in the invite.
-For example use “Meeting to decide on exact dollar investment for new office laptops” do not use “Laptops Meeting”.
+For example, use “Meeting to decide on exact dollar investment for new office laptops” do not use “Laptops Meeting.”

-If you are effective you become more productive, if you hold effective one on one meetings with your direct staff, you will have fewer meetings overall because they will be able to make better decisions on your behalf, because of that personal time with you.
+If you are effective, you become more productive; if you hold effective one-on-one meetings with your direct staff, you will have fewer meetings overall because they will make better decisions on your behalf because of that personal time with you.

 - Related Article: One On One Meetings To Motivate & Empower [Ultimate Guide]